yangfanyu/shelf_easy/README.md

 You can execute `dart test/test_logger.dart` in the example directory to view the console output information.

+# 6. Language localization module

+The code of the language localization module is in the [test/test_locale.dart](https://github.com/yangfanyu/shelf_easy/tree/main/example/test/test_locale.dart) file in the example directory.

+You can execute `dart test/test_locale.dart` in the example directory to view the console output information.

-# 6. Server and client in cluster environment
+# 7. Server and client in cluster environment

 ## Cluster server